Mastering Cybersecurity Risk Management: Lower Your Risk and Protect Your Business

 If a risk is too great and not worth taking, avoid it all together.

-Example: Starting an online store without a secure payment gateway is too risk.
+Example: Starting an online store without a secure payment gateway is too risky.
 Avoid launching until proper security measures are in place.

 2. Reduce (Minimize)